 Celebrating size: Olivier Grossetête

 The designs are reduced to their essence, so that they can be made with the basic cardboard boxes: like building blocks.
 I guess this is also important because all participants need to understand the building process to some extent.
 I collected some pictures showing the buildings being destroyed.
 The temporary nature of projects ensures that the process, stories and memories of working together on something monumental are more important than the finished product.
 I guess this makes it more a performance or ritual than an art piece.
 “The work is never perfect or finished, people find their place within it.
 Perfection is something that’s dead.
-It’s something that’s not living, it’s not real,” (Grossetête quote from interview on Mashable) .
+It’s something that’s not living, it’s not real,” says Grossetête quote from interview on Mashable .

 Comments